JoshuaSenouf/tracer/README.md

     * Use the "+" and "-" buttons on the keypad control the aperture radius
     * Hold LeftCtrl and "+" or "-" to control the focal distance

-Dependencies (included, aside from OpenMP, as well as Pixar USD and its own dependencies)
+Dependencies (included, aside from Pixar USD and its own dependencies)
 ------

-- Window & Input system : GLFW
+- Window & Input system: GLFW
-- OpenGL Function Loader : GLAD
+- OpenGL Function Loader: GLAD
-- GUI system : dear imgui
+- GUI system: dear imgui
-- Multithreading : OpenMP
+- Multithreading: Intel TBB
-- EXR handling : tinyexr
+- EXR handling: tinyexr
-- Mesh loading : tinyobjloader
+- Mesh loading: tinyobjloader
-- Image loading : stb
+- Image loading: stb
-- Scene loading : Pixar USD
+- Scene loading: Pixar USD
+- Ray tracing kernels: Intel Embree